ElvisTheKing/ptufr/README.md

 requirements are:
 =================
-1. snotr to grab screen
+1. scrot to grab screen
 2. xsel to work with X clipboard
 3. pycurl to do uploads
 4. server that can process POST query, example server on php included